Top 10 Disney Dining Plan Table Service Credit Values

 Rather, because dinner at ‘Ohana is the foundation for a “core memory,” to borrow a line from Inside Out.
 Longtime fans keep coming back to ‘Ohana because it’s an emotional experience evoking all sorts of nostalgia and fond memories.
 There’s also something to be said for the actual atmosphere, with the fireworks, views of Cinderella Castle, and Electrical Water Pageant.
 Then there’s the communal energy and vibe that yes, in fact, ‘Ohana does mean family, in the immortal wisdom of Lilo & Stitch.
 For all of these reasons, we recommend ‘Ohana to those on the Disney Dining Plan.

-4. Chef Mickey’s (Dinner) – One of our absolute least favorite meals at Walt Disney World, Chef Mickey’s makes the list because it’s an objective one, not because we want to see it here.
-The food is undeniably awful–if it can even be called food.
+T4.
+Chef Mickey’s (Dinner) – One of our absolute least favorite meals at Walt Disney World, Chef Mickey’s makes the list because it’s an objective one, not because we want to see it here.
+The food is awful, but hey, at least you can “enjoy” a lot of it?
 Beyond that, the ambiance is loud and the decor is dated.

 However, wonderful character interactions here will likely redeem Chef Mickey’s in the eyes of many families, and if your kids are picky eaters, they might just like the food.
 Honestly, even though it’s not as good of a use of DDP credits (objectively speaking), we’re more inclined to recommend breakfast at Chef Mickey’s because it’s subjectively superior.